tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_add_response_sectionbutton.png" alt="Responses section" />

 2. On the Schema tab, click **Generate from JSON**.

+    Here you'll experience one of the coolest features in the Stoplight Studio editor, and one reason why I like this editor so much.
+The editor will automatically build out the response schema from a sample JSON response.

 3. Expand the orange button below and copy the sample response.

     <button type="button" class="btn btn-warning" onclick="$('#response').toggle( 'fast' )">Sample response &raquo;</button>